Vancouver Ramen Guide: From Tonkotsu to Tantanmen

 Tsukemen works especially well in warmer weather when a full bowl of hot broth feels like too much.
 Several Robson Street shops now offer tsukemen seasonally from May through September, and a few serve it year-round.

-Taishoken (various locations) is the name most associated with tsukemen in Vancouver.
-Their original thick fish-pork dipping broth with medium-thick noodles ($18) remains the benchmark.
-The portion is generous enough that kaedama (extra noodles, $3) is rarely necessary.
+Taishoken (515 Abbott Street, Gastown) is the name most associated with tsukemen in Vancouver, carrying the Taishoken name credited with originating the style in Japan.
+Its thick fish-pork dipping broth with medium-thick noodles is the benchmark in the city, and the portion is generous enough that an extra order of noodles (kaedama) is rarely necessary.

 Mazesoba (Dry Ramen)